zoowe/tpot/README.md

 TPOTELECTSTEP       = 0.01     # (Maximum) Amount of electrons changed.
 TPOTDFERMI_SHIFTLIM = 0.5      # Limit for change in FERMI_SHIFT
 TPOTDNELECTLIM      = 1.d-4    # Limit for amount of electron changed for updating VRATE.
+TPOTGCENERGY        = .TRUE.   # Calculate grand canonical energy TPOTGCIONIC         = .TRUE.   # Calculate grand canonical energy only at the end of ionic iteration
 ```

 There are currently two methods for updating ```NELECT```.